-The shaded area represents the normal range.
+The medium-shaded area represents the normal range.

 Your speech pathologist will give you information about what each of the subtests assesses.
 (This information is often presented in an Appendix to the assessment report.)

-Scores and the normal curve
+5. Test scores and the normal curve

 A normal curve looks like this:

-What types of scores are usually reported and what do they mean?
+6. What types of scores are usually reported and what do they mean?